 The application form for the Global Talent visa can be found at GOV.UK.
-Before applying please ensure that you have read carefully both Appendix Global Talent of the Immigration Rules and the guidance on GOV.UK.
+Before applying please ensure that you have read carefully the guidance on these pages as well as Appendix Global Talent of the Immigration Rules and the guidance on GOV.UK.

 For applicants requiring endorsement from one of the endorsing bodies, there are two stages to the application process: endorsement application (Stage 1) and immigration application (Stage 2).
-If you hold an eligible prestigious prize, you do not need to complete Stage 1.
 Stage 1 and Stage 2 applications must be made directly to the Home Office.

 There is a single GOV.UK link for the Stage 1 application form regardless of your current residence.
 For Stage 2, there are two different forms depending on whether you are applying within the UK or from outside the UK.